 Sophie Prize Winners

-Association for the Taxation of financial Transactions for the Aid of Citizen (France) a worldwide and pioneering movement that challenges the uncritical economic growth and the negative effects of neo-liberalism.
+The Sophie Prize 2001 was awarded the association for the Taxation of financial Transactions for the Aid of Citizen (France) a worldwide and pioneering movement that challenges the uncritical economic growth and the negative effects of neo-liberalism.

-Herman Daly (USA) and Thomas Kocherry (Kerala, India) for their efforts in setting focus on alternatives to the adverse effects of economic globalisation and its consequences for resource management.
+The Sophie Prize 1999 was awarded Herman Daly (USA) and Thomas Kocherry (Kerala, India) for their efforts in setting focus on alternatives to the adverse effects of economic globalisation and its consequences for resource management.

 Environmental Rights Action, Nigeria, was awarded the Sophie Prize 1998 for playing a major role in surveying damage inflicted on the environment by oil companies, operating in the Niger delta.
 ERA have demonstrated how human rights, the protection of the environment and democracy go hand in hand.